Non-stop flights to Bangkok (BKK)

 What is the official name of Bangkok Airport?

-The official name of Bangkok Airport is Suvarnabhumi Airport (New Bangkok.
+The official name of Bangkok Airport is Suvarnabhumi Airport.

 What is the airport code of Bangkok Airport?